 Some days are sunny, some days are cloudy and some days are—gasp!—rainy.
-I grew up in Nantes, I can take rain.
-In Canada, when rain is forecast, people don’t even go out.
+I grew up in Nantes, I can take the rain.
+In Canada, people don’t even go out when rain is forecast.
 In Nantes, it’s business as usual, most of us don’t even bother with umbrellas or raincoats.
 Getting soaked is part of the deal when you live close to the Atlantic Ocean.

 At one point, I stopped at the bakery to buy Mark a brioche au sucre (sweet bread with sugar).
-My mum, my brother and Mark waited outside.
-When I stepped out, one minute later—just the time to say “bonjour, une brioche, merci”, it was pouring and I had to run across the street to the bus stop when they had taken shelter.
+My mom, my brother and Mark waited outside.
+When I stepped out, one minute later—just the time to say “bonjour, une brioche, merci,” it was pouring and I had to run across the street to the bus stop where they had taken shelter.

 It could have been a miserable afternoon but we had a lot of fun.
 We came home five hours later, soaked, dirty and happy.

 A few pictures are a bit blurry because wiping the water off the lens when you’re soaked just doesn’t work…